What’s Covered in this Review?

 As you can see from the video review there are some major flaws in the sales pitch vs. reality going on here.

-Since there’s very limited history on the brand new ALTVI Index – who knows how it will really perform in the future?
+Since there is very limited history, or Security benefit income annuity reviews, on the brand new ALTVI Index – who knows how it will really perform in the future?
 That’s problematic in my view.

 Since the Total Value Annuity originally came out Security Benefit has added another index crediting method tied to the Transparent Value Blended Index.
 This is a big improvement over the original product in the Annuity Gator’s opinion.
 You still need to be careful though, as we’ve gotten a lot of emails and comments from website visitors about agents suggesting this change makes 10%+ returns possible.
 Before you buy into their sales pitch, be sure to get the facts on the new index by reading our review of the Transparent Value Blended Index (TVBI) here.